-When it comes to personal branding, it is crucial to hyper-personalize your subject line, not just according to the target audience but also as per your brand identity.
+When it comes to personal branding, it is crucial to hyper-personalize your subject line, not just according to the target audience but also to your brand identity.

 You need to create your own style of connecting to your audience, and that very much reflects on your emails as well.

-First of all, your personal brand must have a value quotient, this means, there is something valuable or entertaining content you offer them.
+First of all, your personal brand must have a value quotient; this means there is something valuable or entertaining about the content you offer them.

 Now, you can always use the value quotient and infuse it with your subject line to hook them and make them click on your emails.
 Don’t make your subject line about selling but rather value-driven.

 Don’t be afraid to infuse your personality traits into your subject line.
 For example, if you are quite known for your humor or, in fact, a specific type of humor, find a way to put it in your subject line.

 Humor makes things more personal and relatable which is exactly what you seek in our personal branding.

 To connect with your audience, don’t hesitate to bring your personality-driven humor into your emails.

 Do something that people can recognize with you and your persona.
 Something specific and signatory of your style.